Money Isn’t Just About Money

 - Personal Growth: Financial decisions can either support or hinder personal development opportunities, which in turn affect overall life satisfaction.

-By considering these non-financial factors, you can develop a more holistic, effective, and personally satisfying approach to managing your finances.
-This comprehensive view allows for strategies that not only improve your financial health but also contribute to your overall well-being and life satisfaction.
+By considering these non-financial factors, your clients can develop a whole-person, effective, and personally satisfying approach to managing their finances.
+This comprehensive view allows for strategies that not only improve their financial health but also contribute to their overall well-being and life satisfaction.

 Scope: